lucitra/.github/profile/README.md

 Our privacy-preserving AI platform enables enterprises to unlock the full potential of their data while maintaining regulatory compliance, user trust, and competitive security through differential privacy, federated learning, and confidential computing.

-Boston, MA and Houston, TX
+Boston, MA and Austin, TX
 lucitra.ai